Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 “The event being all about conservation and protecting our planet, I decided it was time to start taking the next step in my own journey to being a better man for the planet and going electric when I can.
 This was a great opportunity to try out the new e-tron from Audi!” he wrote in a post on social media.

 The electric Audi Q8 e-tron (formerly known as Audi e-tron) is a crossover SUV whose production version was launched in 2018.
 The latest models — of which there are two, a classic SUV and a Sportback — can go up to a range of 600 kilometres.
 It has the fastest possible acceleration of 0-100 km/h in 4.5 seconds and a top speed of up to 210 km/h.
-The car starts at around USD 80,000.
+The car starts at around USD 80,000 (INR 66 lakh).

 A second Audi car